15 best dog breeds for first-time owners

 6. Pug

 The Pug has been winning the hearts and minds of pet parents around the world for decades and it’s not hard to see why.
 Charming and mischievous, their comical natures can’t help but bring a smile to your face and their desire to shower their owners with love and affection makes this adorable breed the ideal canine companion.
-Happy anywhere and with anyone that will love them in return, Pugs have a sensitive temperament that responds best to gentle training methods – this alone makes them one of the best dog breeds for first-time owners.
+Happy anywhere and with anyone who will love them in return, Pugs have a sensitive temperament that responds best to gentle training methods – this alone makes them one of the best dog breeds for first-time owners.

 7. Boxer